Latest results from RHIC + Progress on determining $\hat{q}L$ in RHI collisions using di-hadron correlations: Jet Quenching at RHIC, the discovery of the \

 \subsection{Conclusions}

 It appears that the method works and gives consistent results for all the $\hat{q}L$ calculations shown (Tables \ref{tab:STARPLB771},\ref{tab:PX-PRL104-5-7-20-60},\ref{tab:PX-PRL104-7-9-20-60}).
-In the lowest $p_{Ta}\sim 1.5$ GeV/c bin the results are all consistent with the JET collaboration [\Journal{PRC\ }{90}{014909}{2014}] result, $\hat{q}=1.2 \pm 0.3$ GeV$^2$/fm or $\hat{q}L=8.4\pm 2.1$ GeV$^2$/fm for $L=7$ fm, the radius of an Au nucleus.
+In the lowest $p_{Ta}\sim 1.5$ GeV/c bin the results are all consistent with the JET collaboration [\Journal{PRC\ }{90}{014909}{2014}] result, $\hat{q}=1.2 \pm 0.3$ GeV$^2$/fm or $\hat{q}L=8.4\pm 2.1$ GeV$^2$ for $L=7$ fm, the radius of an Au nucleus.
 However for $p_{Ta}> 2.0$ GeV/c all the results are consistent with $\hat{q}L=0$.
-Personally I think that this is where the first gluon emitted in the medium was inside the jet cone, so that there is no evident suppression; or that jets with hard fragments close to the axis don't lose energy in the \QGP.
-I think that this also agrees with the observation in Fig.~\ref{fig:xTdist} that two or three orders of magnitude down in the $x_E (\approx p_{Ta}/p_{Tt}$) distributions the A$+$A best fit is parallel to the p$+$p measurement which means that there is no energy loss from the jets beyond this value.
-This is consistent with all the $I_{AA}=p_{Ta}/p_{Tt}$ distributions ever measured (e.g. Figs.~\ref{fig:IAAphenix}, \ref{fig:IAAother}) which decrease with increasing $p_{Ta}$ until $p_{Ta}\approx 3$ GeV/c and then remain constant because the A$+$A and p$+$p distributions are parallel due to no jet energy loss for fragments in this range.
+Personally I think that this is where the first gluon emitted in the medium was inside the jet cone, so that all further emissions were also inside the jet cone due to the angular ordering of \QCD\ so that there is no evident suppression; or that jets with fragments with $p_{T}\geq 3$ GeV/c, which are distributed narrowly about the jet axis, are not strongly affected by the medium [arXiv:1302.2579].
+I think that this also agrees with the observation in Fig.~\ref{fig:xTdist} that two or three orders of magnitude down in the $x_E=p_{Ta}/p_{Tt}$ distributions the A+A best fit is parallel to the p+p measurement which means that these A+A fragments are from jets that have not lost energy.
+This is consistent with all the $I_{AA}=x_E^{AA}/x_E^{pp}=(p_{Ta}^{AA}/p_{Ta}^{pp})|_{p_{Tt}}$ distributions ever measured (e.g. Figs.~\ref{fig:IAAphenix}, \ref{fig:IAAother}) which decrease with increasing $p_{Ta}$ until $p_{Ta}\approx 3$ GeV/c and then remain constant because the A$+$A and p$+$p distributions are parallel due to no jet energy loss for fragments in this range.